UberEATS now delivering food in Nassau

 The list of mostly low- to midpriced restaurants includes some well-regarded spots including Dirty Burger in Plainview, Southern Spice in New Hyde Park, Go Greek in Garden City and Hush Bistro in Farmingdale.
 Even 16 Handles frozen yogurt and Brower Bagel have teamed up with Uber.

 Lloyd Rosenman, owner of the modern Mexican restaurant Tocolo Cantina in Garden City, said he doesn’t have the budget to employ an in-house driver.
-He started using Seamless about a month ago and believes UberEATS will help grow his delivery business, which ranges between 5 percent to 10 percent.
+He started using Seamless about a month ago and believes UberEATS will help grow his delivery business, which ranges from 5 percent to 10 percent of his sales.

 Sheetal Talati, owner of the vegetarian Indian restaurant Rajbhog Cafe in Hicksville, said she has found success with other online partnerships including Groupon and Living Social.